gchurch/ASP.NET-eShop/README.md

 I use a Clean Architecture based on https://github.com/ardalis/CleanArchitecture to organize the code.

-The Clean Architecture separates the application three layers with each layer being a separate project.
+The Clean Architecture separates the application into three layers with each layer being a separate project.
 The layers are the ApplicationCore, Infrastructure and the front-end Web.
 Using a clean architecture means that the Angular front-end and MVC/Razor front-end are easily interchangable.
 You just need to set the front-end project you want to run as the startup project.

 <img src="https://miro.medium.com/max/2750/0*lwCWXSNctrUUYeLR.png" alt="alt text" width="60%">